neondatabase/rfcs/003-laptop-cli.md

 ## console

-**zenith console** opens browser targeted at web console with more or less same functionality as described here.
+**zenith console** opens browser targeted at web console with the more or less same functionality as described here.